Security-Onion-Solutions/securityonion-docs/managing-alerts.rst

 Modify the SID
 --------------

-We can use ``so-rule`` to modify an existing rule.
+We can use ``so-rule`` to modify an existing NIDS rule.
 For example, suppose that we want to modify SID 2100498 and replace any instances of "returned root" with "returned root test".
 We can start by listing any rules that are currently modified:

 ::